ufidon/comsec/lectures/mod8/README.md

 - Resources that have no production value
   - Therefore incoming communication is most likely a probe, scan, or attack
   - Initiated outbound communication suggests that the system has probably been compromised
+- typical deployment locations relative to corporation network
+  - outside the external firewall
+  - the DMZ (demilitarized zone) for outward services such as web and mail
-- usually deployed at the edge of corporation network
+  - inside the corporate network

 Honeypot Classifications